Skyfall-GS: Synthesizing Immersive 3D Urban Scenes from Satellite Imagery

-\textbf{Pseudo camera depth supervision.} We sample cameras with varied azimuths and decreasing elevations, using random per-image embeddings.
-MoGe~\citep{wang2024moge} provides scale-invariant depth estimation.
-We sample 24 views every 10 iterations, with look-at points $(x, y, z)$, where $x,y \sim \mathcal{N}(0,128)$ and $z=0$, as illustrated in \Cref{fig:pseudo-cam-sample}.
+We sample cameras with varied azimuths and decreasing elevations, using random per-image embeddings.
+MoGe~\cite{wang2024moge} provides scale-invariant depth estimation.
+We sample 24 views every 10 iterations, with look-at points $(x, y, z)$, where $x,y \sim \mathcal{N}(0,128)$ and $z=0$.
 Camera azimuths are uniformly sampled between 0 and $2\pi$, while elevation angles and radii linearly decrease from $80\degree$ to $45\degree$ and 300 to 250 units, respectively.
 Rendered RGB images ($I_\text{RGB}$) are $1024\times1024$ pixels.
-We illustrate the 3DGS rendered RGB image $I_{\text{RGB}}$, scale-invariant depth $D_\text{est}$ estimated by MoGe~\citep{wang2024moge} and depth from 3DGS $D_{\text{GS}}$ in \Cref{fig:suppl_depth}.
+We illustrate the 3DGS rendered RGB image $I_{\text{RGB}}$, scale-invariant depth $D_\text{est}$ estimated by MoGe~\cite{wang2024moge} and depth from 3DGS $D_{\text{GS}}$ in \Cref{fig:suppl_depth}.